PGayol/snomed-icd11-matching/README.md

 - Prerequisistes:
   - Node v8.12.0
   - NPM v6.4.1
   - SNOMEDCT concepts must be in an .xls/.xlsx file following the format of the "mini-snomed-list.xls" file.
 File cannot contain any       special character, otherwise API request may fail.
+See the file for reference.
   - You must complete your OAuth credentials inside index-asnyc.js file, as well as some other properties of your .xls/.xlsx input file.
 Look the code in index-asnyc.js for details.

 - Run: